 You can talk to an agent about this - consider shopping around for prices for this sort of plan as well.

-Part 2 of 2: Keep informed of your options
+Keep informed of your options

 If switching or updating your car insurance coverage is not a possibility for you, then you are not out of luck.
-There are other ways to get coverage when you cross the border so that your travelling can proceed without a hitch.
+There are other ways to get coverage when you cross the border so that your traveling can proceed without a hitch.

 As one of your options, consider purchasing insurance through a foreign company.
 They may have temporary plans for travelers that cover you while in the country.
 Be sure to investigate the details of any plan you intend to buy very carefully.
 You may be only getting the bare minimum, which might not suffice if you are worried about theft in unknown locations or covering your car.